TuringDynamics3000/UltraCore/README.md

 ---

+## 🔐 Security

+UltraCore includes a comprehensive suite of event-sourced security modules for authentication, authorization, and encryption.

+**Key Features:**
+- **Event-Sourced Architecture**: Complete audit trail and state reconstruction.
+- **Kafka-First**: Scalable and resilient event backbone.
+- **Multi-Tenant**: Data isolation and security between tenants.
+- **CQRS**: Optimized read and write models.
+- **Idempotency**: Exactly-once event processing.

+For more information, see the [security module documentation](docs/security.md).

+---

 ## 📊 What is UltraCore?

 UltraCore is a **multi-tenant, event-sourced banking platform** designed for institutional-grade financial services.
 Built on Apache Kafka and PostgreSQL, it provides: